ShenEddie/ScaleConversion/README.en.md

 2. Choose the units to be convert;
 3. If you want to obtain the length on paper based on original length, you need to input the original length and click `原来→图上` button;
 4. If you want to obtain the original length based on the length on paper, you need to input the length on paper and click `图上→原来` button;
+5. If you want to calculate the scale, you need to input the original length and the length on paper, and click `计算比例尺` button;
-5.  if you want to clear data in the input boxes, you need to click `清空输入框` button.
+6.  if you want to clear data in the input boxes, you need to click `清空输入框` button.